Veekshithkadaveru/News-App/README.md

 # News App
-Samachar is an Android news app built to demonstrate the MVVM architecture in Kotlin.
+News App is an Android news app built to demonstrate the MVVM architecture in Kotlin.
 It utilizes Jetpack Compose, Dagger Hilt, Retrofit, RoomDB, Coroutines, and Flow

 ## Major highlights